eXist-db/node-exist/readme.md

 ## Disclaimer

-This software is in very early development stage and may not be ready for production!
+This software is in early development stage and may not be ready for production!
 Think twice before your data is lost.

 **Use at your own risk.**